-In 2018, Chile’s economy was ranked 42nd in the world in gross domestic product (GDP).
-The country’s economy is dependent on the export of copper, lithium, iron ore, fish, fruits, wood, precious metals, and meat.
+In 2019, Chile’s economy was ranked 42nd in the world in gross domestic product (GDP).
+The country’s economy is dependent on the export of copper, produce, seafood, paper, wine, lumber, meat, and precious metals.

 Recent renewable energy developments in Chile include:

-- 141 MW Solar Project – American solar company, First Solar has completed the Luz del Norte Photovoltaic power plant, which is located approximately 36 miles northeast of the city of Copiapó, Chile.
-The solar power plant has recently been integrated into Chile’s power grid, managed by Coordinador Eléctrico Nacional.
+- 141 MW Solar Project – In August 2020, American solar company, First Solar commissioned the Luz del Norte solar project, which is located approximately 450 miles north of Santiago.

-Chile imports virtually all fossil fuels (coal, natural gas, and oil), which fuel power plants that generate over 50% of the country’s electricity.
+Chile imports virtually all fossil fuels (coal, natural gas, and oil), In 2017, fossil fuel were used to generate over 75% of the country’s electricity.
 The import of expensive fossil fuels negatively impacts the country’s economy.

 Chile has significant renewable energy resources, including hydropower, solar, and wind.
-Chile is now making steady progress moving from fossil fuels, to clean green energy.
+Chile is now making steady progress moving from expensive fossil fuels to inexpensive, reliable, green energy.

 Website – “Our Energy Conundrum”